kraina-ai/srai/README.md

 * `srai[plotting]` - dependencies to plot graphs and maps
 * `srai[torch]` - dependencies to use torch-based embedders

+## Tutorial

+For a full tutorial on `srai` and geospatial data in general visit the [srai-tutorial](https://github.com/kraina-ai/srai-tutorial) repository.
+It contains easy to follow jupyter notebooks concentrating on every part of the library.
+Additionally, there is [a recording](https://www.youtube.com/watch?v=JlyPh_AdQ8E) available from the EuroScipy 2023 conference covering that material.

 ## Usage

 If you prefer an interactive notebook, examples of `srai` usage are available in this [Colab Notebook](https://colab.research.google.com/drive/17z2OYZG82FZNRK86Kt-eSgbJn9m7meSH?usp=sharing)